 A naming schema is a collection of strftime time and date strings and any identifiers that a user might have added to the snapshot name.

 For example, entering the naming schema

 Multiple schemas can be entered by pressing Enter to separate each schema.

 To define specific snapshots from the periodic task to use for the replication, set Replicate Specific Snapshots and enter a schedule.
 The only periodically generated snapshots that will be included in the replication task are those that match your defined schedule.
 Alternately, you can use your Replication Schedule to determine which snapshots are replicated by setting Run Automatically, Only Replicate Snapshots Matching Schedule, and defining when the replication task will run.

 When a replication task is having difficulty completing, it is a good idea to set Save Pending Snapshots.
 This prevents the source TrueNAS from automatically deleting any snapshots that are failing to replicate to the destination system.

 The destination is where replicated data is stored.
 Choosing a remote destination requires an SSH Connection to that system.
-Expanding the file browser shows the current datasets or zvols that are available on the destination system.
+Expanding the file browser shows the current datasets that are available on the destination system.
 You can click a destination or manually type a path in the field.
 Adding a name to the end of the path creates a new dataset in that location.